Tophattingson/HOI4-Cold-War-Mod/README.md

 ## Plan for V0.1 Release

-* Starting country borders for 1947 set up.
+* Starting country borders for 1947 set up. - Partially Done
-* Preliminary focus trees for the USA, USSR, France and UK
+* Preliminary focus trees for the USA, USSR, France and UK - Not Started
-* Decolonization events
+* Decolonization events - Started
-* Resolution of the Occupation of Germany and Austria
+* Resolution of the Occupation of Germany and Austria - Not Started